 The data type of the new column values is geocoord.

 Our Geohash strings column contains strings that we want to transform into geocoord data type.
-Once in the new data type, the new column can be used as input for other operations like Latitude and Longitude, for example.
+Once in the new data type, the new column can be used as input for other operations like Latitude (latitude) and Longitude (longitude), for example.

 Click Create column and select the Geocoord operation.
 Then, select Geohash strings as the Coords string argument.
 Click Create Column.